endeavouros-arm/images/README.md

 Ready for some personalization and configuration plus a Desktop Environment or Window Manager. <br />
 These are provided by a script which launches automatically upon first bootup. <br /> <br />

+If there are any questions, see https:/forum.endeavouros.com or https:/https://discovery.endeavouros.com/

 # Installation Instructions